MakeSchool/iOS8-Notes/README.md

 	        note3.title = @"Note 3";
 	        note3.content = @"Note 3 Content";

-	        self.notes = [@[note1, note2, note3] mutableCopy];
+	        _notes = [@[note1, note2, note3] mutableCopy];
 	    }

 	    return self;
 	}

+You might have realized that I am accessing the instance variable of notes to initialize the value (`_notes`) instead of the property.
+This is generally the preferred way inside of initializers in Objective-C as it avoids side effects that may be caused by getters/setters in this class or future subclasses.
 Now we have some real notes in our application!
 We can now change the implementation of our table view data source to use these notes instead of placeholder values.
 First change the implementation of `tableView:numberOfRowsInSection`:

 	- (NSInteger)tableView:(UITableView *)tableView numberOfRowsInSection:(NSInteger)section {
 	    // Return the number of rows in the section.